NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Abomination Vaults/Morlock Engineer.md

     desc: "  A morlock can share the same space as another morlock, but no more than two morlocks can occupy the same space.
 When morlocks share the same space, they gain a +1 circumstance bonus to attack rolls."

   - name: "Uncanny Tinker"
     desc: "`pf2:2`  The morlock engineer tinkers with an adjacent construct or mechanical hazard.
 They attempt a Crafting check check against the construct's or hazard's Fortitude DC.
-The morlock can't get an outcome better than failure if the target's level is more than double the morlock's.\n\nThis ability reflects hasty battlefield repairs; once a construct or hazard regains Hit Points from this ability, it can't do so again until it's been [[Actions/Repair|Repaired]].\n* * *\n\n**Critical Success** The target regains 8d6 damage (bludgeoning, piercing, or slashing, as chosen by the morlock engineer) to the construct or hazard.\n\n**Success** As critical success, but the target regains 4d6 damage.\n\n**Critical Failure** The morlock injures themself, taking 3d6 damage (typically bludgeoning, piercing, or slashing, but potentially a different type at the GM's discretion).\n\n[[Bestiary Effects/Effect_ Uncanny Tinker|Effect: Uncanny Tinker]]"
+The morlock can't get an outcome better than failure if the target's level is more than double the morlock's.\n\nThis ability reflects hasty battlefield repairs; once a construct or hazard regains Hit Points from this ability, it can't do so again until it's been [[Actions/Repair|Repaired]].\n* * *\n\n**Critical Success** The target regains 8d6 healing Hit Points and a +1 circumstance bonus to attack rolls for 1 minute.
+Alternately, the morlock can deal 8d6 untyped damage (bludgeoning, piercing, or slashing, as chosen by the morlock engineer) to the construct or hazard.\n\n**Success** As critical success, but the target regains 4d6 healing Hit Points or the morlock deals 4d6 untyped damage.\n\n**Critical Failure** The morlock injures themself, taking 3d6 untyped damage (typically bludgeoning, piercing, or slashing, but potentially a different type at the GM's discretion).\n\n[[Bestiary Effects/Effect_ Uncanny Tinker|Effect: Uncanny Tinker]]"

 ```